 Praise function over benefits

 Quit trying to convince or persuade them with the benefits.
 Chances are they have read about how great digital signage is and what it can do in terms of customer engagement.
-If you need to you can dig out any number of stats on benefits.
+If you need to, you can dig out any number of stats on benefits.
 Focus instead on how easy it is to set-up, and how straightforward it is to maintain.
-Especially a cloud-based platform which required no expensive set-up or software installations.
+Especially a cloud-based platform that requires no expensive setup or software installations.

 Talk about technology becoming second nature

 This is perhaps an obvious one but is often overlooked.
-Give them real life recent examples of technologies which at first seemed far-fetched but we are now using them everyday – and to our benefit.
-I’m talking about email vs. fax, internet vs. classic research methods, computers, smartphones, etc. Tech we use every day without a single second thought used to look complex too.
+Give them real-life recent examples of technologies which at first seemed far-fetched but we are now using them every day – and to our benefit.
+I’m talking about email vs. fax, the internet vs. classic research methods, computers, smartphones, etc. Tech we use every day without a single second thought used to look complex too.